Maureen McDole

 Her poetry has been set in a variety of different ways including: film, dance, spoken word, art installations, Sprechstimme, and traditional vocal works.

 Maureen has been leading workshops and speaking about creativity and leadership for over 20 years.
-She founded the literary arts organization, Keep St. Pete Lit, because she believes wholeheartedly in the power of literature to change the world.
+In 2013 she founded the literary arts organization, Keep St. Pete Lit, because she believes wholeheartedly in the power of literature to change the world.